 5) Avoid driving in deep snow – it packs against the bottom of the car.
 This can contribute to rusting and cause driving hazards.

-While all damages are not necessarily visible, the best way to ensure that a vehicle is and will continue to function properly is to have it checked by a professional before the winter season or whenever it is also due for an oil change.
+While all road salt damage to cars is not necessarily visible, the best way to ensure that a vehicle is and will continue to function properly is to have it checked by a professional before the winter season or whenever it is also due for an oil change.

 We can help you with that!
 Come to our repair shops in Hamilton!